LeszekBlazewski/SO2-automation/README.md

 [Gerrit source code](https://gerrit-review.googlesource.com/) -> Yeah it has been handy when configuring all the stuff :D

 [Gerrit Code Review Jenkins plugin](https://plugins.jenkins.io/gerrit-code-review/) -> still under heavy development, no documentation at all but after you grasp the idea it is really powerfull.
+Currently implemented [methods](https://www.jenkins.io/doc/pipeline/steps/gerrit-code-review/#gerritreview-gerrit-review-label)

 [Implement checks in GerritForge](https://gerrit-review.googlesource.com/c/gerrit-ci-scripts/+/224327) -> this has been dug from google conversations in order to make this setup work